Finding the right mattress can overwhelm you with brand advertisements, multiple choices, and competition in the US market.

 An adjustable bed is made with adjustable motors that let you change your sleeping position as per your comfort.
 Plus, they can even tilt back, fitting exactly how you want them to.

-They’re suitable for individuals dealing with sinus troubles or back pain and even for those who love to watch TV or do other stuff in bed.
+They’re suitable for individuals dealing with sinus troubles or back pain.
 You can adjust these beds to match exactly what you need, making them way cozier.

 However, they do come with a higher price tag and some extra costs for keeping those electric motors running smoothly.
 So, if you’re after a more budget-friendly option, that’s something to keep in mind.